mehedihasan2810/JavaScript-Data-Structures-and-Algorithms/README.md

   }

   _insertNode(root, newNode) {
-    if (newNode.value < root.value) {
+    // If the value is less than the current root's value, the insertion is done in the left subtree. if (newNode.value < root.value) {
-      if (root.left === null) {
+      // if left pointer empty point it to the new node if (root.left === null) {
         root.left = newNode;

-      } else {
+        // else recursively check if there's empty spot below } else {
         this._insertNode(root.left, newNode);
       }

+      // If the value is greater, the insertion is done in the right subtree.
     } else {
-      if (root.right === null) {
+      // if right pointer empty point it to the new node if (root.right === null) {
         root.right = newNode;

-      } else {
+        // else recursively check if there's empty spot below } else {
         this._insertNode(root.right, newNode);
       }